 Optimum visibility is necessary to ensure the safety of the vehicle and all on board.
 If your rear view is limited to the side mirrors of your motor vehicle, you need rear view cameras to augment your vision for tow trailer.
 To ensure you could see the rear end of the tow trailer, consider side mirror extensions that will give you wide angle view along with the regular mirror view.

-3. Brakes and Brake Controller
+3. Brakes and Brake Controller of Travel trailer

 The brake controller activates tow trailer brakes when you apply brakes on your motor vehicle.
 It always comes with settings that controls how hard it applies the trailer brakes.